 On a Pequea Valley farm in the Mennonite region of southern Lancaster County stands a small, sturdy structure built of rough fieldstone.
-This is the workshop of Martin Meylin, a Swiss gunsmith whose pioneer work within this crude structure during the early 1700’s marked the appearance of a new type of firearm, the Pennsylvania rifle.
+This is the workshop Martin Meylin, a Swiss gunsmith whose name has been associated as having made contributions to the development of the Pennsylvania rifle.

 Two centuries and more ago when most of Pennsylvania was primitive woodland, settlers placed chief reliance upon their rifles for sustenance, security and survival.
 With it the frontiersman provided meat for the table, furs and skins for trade, and protection for his family.
 In the hands of the "Tomahawks"-- expert marksmen -- it helped win several decisive engagements in the War for Independence and rendered similar service in the War of 1812.
 Westward beyond the mountains, across the broad river valleys, and out onto the plains, it was carried by trader, trapper, Indian fighter, hunter, prospector and settler.
 The story of the Pennsylvania rifle is a good illustration of America's debt to Europe for a germinal idea, but in the evolution and application of the idea there is impressive demonstration of ingenuity by the early settlers and adaptiveness to conditions encountered in the New World.
 The role of the rifle in American history soon becomes evident as the story of independence, expansion and exploitation unfolds.